aaronbloomfield/pdr/uva/old/index.md

 This page contains the CS 2150 specific content from previous semesters.
 This information can also be found by viewing the appropriate tag in the git repository.

+- Parts of the uva/ directory that are not currently being used:
+    - [Generic review session slide set](exam-review.html#/), which is really just a blank set of slides
+    - [Frivolous regrade policy](frivolous-regrades.html) ([md](frivolous-regrades.md)) for exams (note: it's unclear how this will apply with online exams; more info on that later)
+    - UNIX honor pledge, which needs to be signed by all the students in the course (it is created from a [.tex](unix-honor-pledge.tex) file)

 - Fall 2020
     - The git tag is `2020-fall`; the direct link to the github repo is [here](https://github.com/uva-cs/pdr/tree/2020-fall)
     - [Main CS 2150 page](index-fall-2020.html) ([md](index-fall-2020.md))